Timtendo12/timtendo12/README.md

 ### Hi there 👋 Welcome on my Github!

-- 🔭 I’m currently working on Far Cry Discord bot & Unannounced 2D platformer.
+- 🔭 I’m currently working on SnifflerBot (WW) & DCRevisited (NL).

-- 🌱 I’m currently learning Javascript, C# (Unity) & Programming Discord Bots.
+- 🌱 I’m currently learning and mastering Javascript, java, C# (Unity & .NET), PHP (Laravel)!

 - ⚡ Fun fact: I love to learn new things, Im always willing to start a new coding adventure!